NAVINKUMAR24901075/study-of-basic-gates/README.md

 **Result:**

-To study and verify the truth table of logic gates in Quartus II using Verilog programming implemented successfully.
+Study and verify the truth table of logic gates in Quartus II using Verilog programming implemented successfully.